sarahyakum/CSProjDatabase/SQL/Views_Procedures_Descrip.md

       - *Inputs:* Professor NetID
       - *Outputs:* Section Code and Section Name, for all sections

-  - **professor_get_daily_timeslot_hours** : Calculates the total duration for a student on a given day
-      - *Inputs:* Professor NetID, Student NetID, Section Code, Date (YYYY-MM-DD)
-      - *Outputs:* Total number of hours tracked for that day (HH:MM)

-  - **professor_get_cumulative_hours** : Calculates the cumulative duration for all timeslots of a student
-      - *Inputs:* Professor NetID, Student NetID, Section Code
-      - *Outputs:* Cumulative number of hours tracked across all timeslots

   - **professor_add_students** : Allows the professor to add students to a section
     - *Inputs:* Student NetID, Student UTDID, Student Name, Section Code, @Variable for message
     - *Outputs:* Message: 'Success' or condition not met